npm/rfcs/accepted/0000-running-as-root.md

 ### Summary of Changes

-Remove all special behavior around root and sudo.
+Remove MOST special behavior around root and sudo.
 When `npm` is run as root, either as the actual user or via sudo it will write its files and run its scripts as root.
 It will use the config and cache in root's home directory.

 ## Implementation

 ### Configuration

-The `.npmrc` in root's home directory is used.

-When running under sudo, configuration from the user's `.npmrc` is used, but the values from root's is preferred.

-### Cache Directory

-Unless configured otherwise, the cache directory is one in root's home directory.
+We use the `.npmrc` in the configured home directory.

+Under `sudo`, the user's home directory is not changed to the user they are running as.
+As such, the user's `.npmrc` will be used and their existing cache directory will be used.

+Otherwise running as root, root's own home directory and thus `.npmrc` and cachea re used.

 ### Cache Permissions

 Files created in the cache will use the same user and group as the top level cache folder, or, if that does not exist, the folder that contains it.

+It is important that we maintain this behavior as `npm` running under sudo will be working from the user's `.npmrc`.

 ### Installation

 #### Local Installation

-Local installation with `sudo` into a directory not owned by root requires `--force` to complete.
+Local installation with `sudo` into a directory not owned by root, warn noting that you may need to chown the files.

 Installed files and directories are owned by root.